Redundancy of the cosmological evolution equations and its relationship with the initial conditions

-As the Einstein equations (Friedmann and pressure equations) in cosmology do not contain a time derivative of the energy density of the fluid so those equations does not generate naturally a differential equation for $\rho(t)$, but we know from general assumptions, about the system, that such an equation is inevitable.
+As the Einstein equations (Friedmann and pressure equations) in cosmology do not contain a time derivative of the energy density of the fluid so those equations does not naturally generate a differential equation for $\rho(t)$, but we know from general assumptions that such an equation (as predicted by the Bianchi identity) is inevitable.
 In such a case there is only one way the first order differential equation for $\rho(t)$ can appear, that intended equation must be derivable from the available Einstein equations.
-In reality it happens like that as because the continuity equation is obtained from the Friedmann and pressure equations.
-To obtain the continuity equation one must have to differentiate the Friedmann equation and consequently the Friedmann equation must be a first order differential equation.
-The Friedmann equation cannot be a second order differential equation as in that case a differentiation of this equation will produce a third order derivative of the scale-factor in the resulting equation which cannot be cancelled by any terms in the other Einstein equation for pressure.
-Hence the equation giving the energy density of the fluid in terms of the functions of the scale-factor and its derivatives must have to be a first-order differential equation of $a(t)$.
+This implies that one of the Einstein equations, containing $\rho$ on the right hand side, must have to be a first order differential equation in the scale-factor, $a(t)$.
+It turns out that equation is the Friedmann equation.
+The Friedmann equation cannot be a second order differential equation, for $a(t)$, as in that case a differentiation of this equation will produce a third order derivative of the scale-factor in the resulting equation which cannot be cancelled by any terms in the other Einstein equation for pressure.